 Outside of LeBron, Akron's pride and joy is this comfort food and booze mecca, with 150 bottles, 12 taps, and grilled cheese sandwiches that kids would be weirded out by.

-Remember, while hobos are generally seen as bindle-carrying and dirty, the Lord Hobo is living well at the top of the vagabond hierarchy, serving specialty cocktails, beer, and American comfort food in a rich mahogany space with large flat screens.
+While hobos are generally seen as bindle-carrying and dirty, the Lord Hobo in Cambridge is living well at the top of the vagabond hierarchy, serving specialty cocktails, beer, and American comfort food in a rich mahogany space with large flat screens.
 The 40 taps offer everything from the best New England breweries have to offer to interesting Euro selections -- when was the last time you had a craft beer from Norway?

 At this gastropub in The Mission, beer is the total focus.
 Their specialty is Belgian beers, though the list has 200 rotating beers for every palate.
 Monk’s Kettle has coolers set at 45, 50, and 55 degrees to ensure your brew is served at the right temperature, and the entire keg system is cleaned every two weeks so the beer always tastes its best.
 Food includes everything from bar bites like chile- and honey-roasted hazelnuts, to more substantial fare like dry-aged beef loin with blue cheese potato gratin.
 Not sure what to order?
 The staff is knowledgeable and friendly and totally willing to help you figure it out.
 We’d also be remiss if we didn’t point out that the seasonally driven pub fare is quite tasty.

 This OKC brewpub is the real deal.
-Each of this historic, brick-and-wood-laden, old-world-style pub’s two floors boasts 106 taps (212 in total), plus 100+ cellar-aged bottles from all over the world.
+Each of this historic, brick-and-wood-laden, old-world-style pub’s two floors boasts 106 taps (212 in total), plus 100+ cellar-aged bottles sourced from all over the world.
 Californian stouts, Flemish Blondes, sours, quadruples, pales?
 Yup.
 Rarities from big dogs like Founders and Sierra Nevada, and appearances by smaller locals like Prairie?
 Of course.